faiyazabdullah/JailbreakTracer/README.md

-# JailbreakTracer: Explainable Detection of Jailbreaking Prompts in LLMs Using Generative AI
+# JailbreakTracer: Explainable Detection of Jailbreaking Prompts in LLMs Using Synthetic Data Generation

 ## Dataset
 Download the dataset from [Kaggle]()